 - When you have a Limited Budget

 If you are looking for time and cost effective development of your mobile app, React Native can prove to be an ideal library for you.
 Since it works around a single codebase, the development efforts and time gets reduced by a great extent.
-And reduces with them is the mobile app development cost.
+And reduced with them is the React native app development cost.

 - When Developing App from the Scratch

 When you are investing in the development of a cross platform app from the scratch, it would be better to use React Native.
 But, if you already have an app and are looking to add in React Native codes, we would strongly advise you to not do that.

 While React Native has emerged as the most popular and used libraries for the development of cross platform apps that would run on both Android and iOS, there are instances when it is not advised to use React Native, going by the limitations that are prevalent in the platform.

 Here are the instances when we advise against the usage of React Native library –

 When Not to Use React Native for App Development

 - When the App would Be Better off with Single Operating System

 There are times when in the hope of getting the attention of maximum users from around the globe, businesses end up investing in either both Android or iOS individually or in a cross platform library like React Native.

 What they fail to do is market research of where their prospects actually lie.
 What we recommend is that businesses should first do a comprehensive study of their users and then they should first limit themselves to one platform and gauge the acceptance rate.